riyansidonga/mtm6201_final/README.md

 ## Challenges and Solutions
 - **Challenge**: Balancing Bootstrap’s default styles with the custom design requirements.
   - **Solution**: Used CSS variables and targeted selectors to override Bootstrap’s defaults (e.g., setting `--primary-1` for buttons and headings) without disrupting its responsive features.
-- **Challenge**: Ensuring accessibility for keyboard users and screen readers.
-  - **Solution**: Implemented skip links, focus states, and ARIA attributes; conducted keyboard navigation tests to verify usability.
 - **Challenge**: Optimizing images for performance while maintaining quality.
-  - **Solution**: Created large (2200px) and small (800px) versions of each image, using the `<picture>` tag with `srcset` and media queries to deliver the appropriate size based on device.
+  - **Solution**: Created large and small versions of each image, using the `<picture>` tag with `srcset` and media queries to deliver the appropriate size based on device.But some images are not in good quality.
+- **Challenge**: - I found it challenging to create the main menu for the menu page, especially organizing the layout and making it visually clear and functional.

 ## Lessons Learned
 - **Bootstrap Customization**: Learned to efficiently override Bootstrap’s default styles using CSS variables and specific selectors, maintaining its responsive functionality.